The Ultimate In Birding Tours

 Air Travel To & From The Tour: Our in-house IATA ticket agency will be pleased to arrange your air travel on request, or you may arrange this yourself if you prefer.

-Sulawesi, Morotai & Halmahera: Day 1 Our Sulawesi & Halmahera birding tour begins this morning at Makassar airport in southeastern Sulawesi.
+Sulawesi, Morotai & Halmahera: Day 1 Our Sulawesi & Halmahera birding tour begins this morning at Makassar in southeastern Sulawesi.

 From Makassar (also known as Ujung Pandang) we will drive to Malino for an overnight stay.